unadlib/reactant/README.md

 ## Tips

-* `View` class `component` support inheritance, and it does not support call `super.component` for JSX Element but support call function.
+* `ViewModule` class `component` support inheritance, and it does not support call `super.component` for JSX Element but support call function.
 * `@action` support inheritance and call `super`.
 * Performance optimization: selector from `createSelector`can be passed in immutable state.